RyantheKing/RyansSite/_posts/2020-04-10-webcam-hand-tracker.md

   - python
 ---

 The goal of this project is to learn how to detect movement in OpenCV by making a quick python module that can be used track the hand position a user.
-Since the code should be short, we will leave out the possibility of training a ML model, as it complicates the code and would not apply generally to all movement.
+Since the code should be short, we will leave out the possibility of training an ML model, as it complicates the code and would not apply generally to all movement.
 The plan is to track hands by movement (as opposed to a background which remains still).
 <br><br>

 ## Starting the video